DylanAuty/yolo-jetson/README.md

 cd jetson-containers
 ./scripts/docker-build-yolo.sh
 ```
 which will compile OpenCV into .deb files, tar them together, and put them in `jetson-containers/packages`, before installing them in a new docker image.
-The resulting docker image is now ready to use.
+The new docker image will also have all required Python packages installed.